HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 {% include img-portrait.html img="gic-ecosystem.png" caption = "Figure 2-12 Quality Measure Ecosystem - Gaps in Care" %}
 In Figure 2-12, the cloud represents the Gaps in Care reporting portion of the Quality Improvement Ecosystem.
 The scenario is between a clinician and a measurement organization, such as a payer, or quality measurement/ population health tool.
 Note that a measurement organization might also make the request within their own system.

-#### Relationship of Individual Reporting and Gaps In Care Reporting
+#### Relationship of Individual Reporting and Gaps in Care Reporting
 {:.no_toc}

-The Gaps In Care Reporting is built on the Individual Reporting, where a new [DEQM Gaps In Care Individual MeasureReport Profile] is created based on the [DEQM Individual MeasureReport Profile] by adding extensions to support Gaps In Care Reporting specific requirements.
-This allows the Gaps In Care Reporting to use the same machinery as the Individual Reporting to calculate measures and represent the results of individual calculation.
+The Gaps in Care Reporting is built on the Individual Reporting, where a new [DEQM Gaps In Care Individual MeasureReport Profile] is created based on the [DEQM Individual MeasureReport Profile] by adding extensions to support Gaps in Care Reporting specific requirements.
+This allows the Gaps in Care Reporting to use the same machinery as the Individual Reporting to calculate measures and represent the results of individual calculation.

 ### Default Profiles

-The following resources are used in the Gaps In Care Reporting scenario:
+The following resources are used in the Gaps in Care Reporting scenario:

 |Resource Type|Profile Name|Link to Profile|
 |---|---|---|